 Why is it needed?

-Media literacy is also essential to supporting economic growth and job creation; digital technologies, for example, are a key lever for competitiveness and innovation in the media, information, and communication technologies sectors.
+Media literacy is vital for economic growth and job creation.
+Digital technologies are a key driver of competitiveness and innovation in the media, information, and communication technology sectors.

 What is the EC's role?

 Steps taken to improve media literacy include::